 Fort Hill's Carter Hess shines in Big 33 Football Classic

-May 28—MECHANICSBURG, Pa. — Fort Hill senior Carter Hess was a key cog in team Maryland holding Pennsylvania scoreless in the second half at the Big 33 Football Classic on Sunday.
+May 29—MECHANICSBURG, Pa. — Fort Hill senior Carter Hess was a key cog in team Maryland holding Pennsylvania scoreless in the second half at the Big 33 Football Classic on Sunday.

 With Hess controlling the interior of Maryland's defensive line, Maryland was able to get consecutive defensive stands from the one-yard line late in the fourth quarter to keep Pennsylvania off the scoreboard.